pilars-protocols/pilars/src/index.md

 - Shared services with good governance are in place to store interoperable data, to make it findable and provide appropriate access controls.

-These protocols could form the basis for design, evaluation or procurement of archival repository-services, but also allow for data custodians to begin organising data in a format ready for archiving and digital preservation by using a range of tools, as long as they have access to some kind of commodity storage.
+These protocols could form the basis for design, evaluation or procurement of archival repository services, but also allow for data custodians to begin organising data in a format ready for archiving and digital preservation by using a range of tools, as long as they have access to some kind of commodity storage.

 <br>